Yagavi1994/Your-Horoscope/README.md

 - The user can take their time to read through the traits, which are designed to be both informative and enjoyable.
 - After reviewing the traits, users find navigation options at the bottom of the page, allowing them to choose their next action.

-> - As a first-time user, I want the app to be colorful, have images and engaging.
+> - As a first-time user, I want the app to be colorful, have images, animations and engaging.
 So that my experience learning about my zodiac traits is fun and visually appealing.
 > - As a first-time user, I want easy options to navigate back or exit the app.
 So that I can have a smooth user experience without feeling stuck in any part of the app.
 > - As a frequent user, I want the process of selecting zodiac signs and fetching results to be quick and simple.
 So that I can enjoy a seamless experience without unnecessary delays.